davidkhanks/davidkhanks-nvim/README.md

 ### Running Lazy

-Lazy starts and runs automatically
+Lazy starts and runs automatically the first time you start neovim with the new config files in place.

 `davidkhanks.lazy` will run the Lazy package manager which will install the plugins that are configured in the plugins directory.
 You can see in that it will run the `davidkhanks.plugins` which will look for a lua table in any of the files in that dir.

 This will install some oft used dependencies so we don't need to explicitly install them.
-The rest of the plugins are configured in their
+The rest of the plugins are configured in their respective files.

-respective files.

 You can see the basic format of a plugin config is to return a table `{}` that contains the github short link and a config function.
 Optionally you can give a commit hash to pin